bitcometz/run_pbjelly/source/install.rst

 Installation
 ================================================================================

 It is easy to install the run_pbjelly, you just have to unzip or copy the 'bin' to you path.
-But you have to assign the perl, python and blasr in you own .bashrc file, the following is an example:
+But you have to assign the path for the perl, python and blasr in you own .bashrc file, the following is an example:

 export PATH=/NJPROJ1/PAG/Animal/software/Perl-5.18.2/bin/:$PATH (for perl)